shinichi81/garf/README.md

 A (one-code-to-rule-them-all) **G**olang **A**PI (**R**estful) **F**ramework and factory.

+## Use Cases

-## Features
+## Features / Uses

+- Generate a simple RESTful API using command line
 - Same code to run on any supported framework
-- Rich collection of supported middlewares
+- Rich collection of supported middlewares and helpers
 - Easy to create bundles or import existing one
 - Customizable bootstrap templates